timnew/timnew.github.com/source/_posts/2012-05-08-dynamic-singleton-methods-in-ruby.md

 end
 {% endcodeblock %}

-So we can have the code like this:
+<del>So we can have the code like this:</del>

 {% codeblock call dynamic_inject lang:ruby %}
 Candidate.scoped_by_id(candidate_ids).dynamic_inject(CandidateCollection).approve!
 {% endcodeblock %}

-The code looks cool, but failed to run.
+<del>The code looks cool, but failed to run.
 The reason is that we opened the meta class of the instance, which means we enter another level of context, so the parameter module is no longer visible.
 To solve this problem, we need to flatten the context by using closure.
-So we modified the code as following:
+So we modified the code as following:</del>

 {% codeblock dynamic_inject version 2 lang:ruby %}
 class Array